What Can I Learn From Taking A Bipolar Test?

 - Order a psychological evaluation to understand moods and behaviors

-If the healthcare provider does not find a medical issue or cause, they may refer the client to a mental health professional, such as a psychiatrist or psychologist.
+If the healthcare provider does not find a medical issue or cause, they may refer the patient to a mental health professional like a psychiatrist or psychologist.
 A mental health professional may prescribe a treatment plan to treat the condition.
 A psychologist may also teach behavioral techniques for managing mood shifts or other periods of symptoms.

 Getting a diagnosis could take multiple sessions or examinations.
 The symptoms of bipolar disorder may overlap with those of other mental disorders and mental health issues, so professionals may observe your mental health history over time.